dotapetro/OCR/README.md

   - Train your net.
 Here's a little example (works really bad) how to do this using linear based RNN (look Conditional Character-Level RNN)

-  - You really should use Tensorboard cuz it's really helpful tool
+  - You really should use Tensorboard cuz it's a really helpful tool

 ### Requirements